Akira (manga): Development

 With Akira, Otomo wanted to "dig deeper into [his] issues" with speed and flow, telling a story with as few words as possible, "edit it to gain that sense of speed and make people read it faster, and at the same time make them stop cold at the important scenes."
 When it started, he was drawing 20 pages a chapter, for a total of 40 pages a month.
 Otomo began the process for each chapter by fully completing the first page as practice.
 In order to save time, he did not bother with character-pose sketches or the like; he drew directly onto the page he was submitting to the editors.
 After he drew each page, his assistant inked the lines of the buildings and the rest of the backgrounds with a Rotring pen and a ruler.
 Otomo would complete the rough draft two days before his deadline.
 He would spend half a day drawing the characters, then finish the buildings by adding dust, crevices and cracks to windows.
 Otomo estimated that they would finish the final rough draft at 5 a.m. on Sunday, ink the characters by 7 p.m., and then submit the completed chapter at 8 a.m.
 Monday morning.
 When Otomo began production on the anime film adaptation of Akira, he said the manga had a weekly schedule of 20 pages a week.
 So he hired a second assistant to help, and occasionally brought in a third just to handle the screentone.
-"When the manga deadline drew near, we’d pull several all-nighters, then I’d walk right into the anime studio the day after."
+"When the manga deadline drew near, we'd pull several all-nighters, then I'd walk right into the anime studio the day after."
 Manga artist and film director Satoshi Kon was an uncredited assistant on the series.

 The image model for the character Akira was Shōryū from Saiyūki (1960).
 Otomo liked his sorrowful expression and used him as a reference after deciding to make Akira a child.
 While editing his film Jiyū wo Warera ni, Otomo would often hear someone in the studio next door yell "Akira!", which he took to be the name of the assistant director.
 Because in the film industry the name "Akira" is often used to refer to Akira Kurosawa, Otomo "thought that gap" was funny and decided to use the name in his work one day.
 The character names Tetsuo and Kaneda, and the Espers' codenames of Nos.
 25–28, were taken from Tetsujin 28-go.
 Kaneda's iconic motorcycle from the manga had no specific design.
 So Otomo said it came out "kind of random" and changed every time he drew it.
-The character Chiyoko was originally designed to be an old man, but Otomo felt that was too ordinary and "a little boring" and came up with the idea for an old lady, which then became a large old lady.
+The character Chiyoko was originally designed to be an old man, but Otomo felt that was too ordinary and "a little boring" and came up with the idea for an old lady, which then became a large older lady.
 The character grew on him as he drew and she ended up with a greater role than he originally planned.